ErisuKuraku/erisukuraku/README.md

 ### Experiences

-🕸 I'm currently participating in the Web Design [WorldSkills](https://www.worldskillsuk.org/competitions/web-design/) Competition for 2021
+🕸 Made it to the Semi-Finals in the Web Design [WorldSkills](https://www.worldskillsuk.org/competitions/web-design/) Competition for 2021

 🏫 Achived a 7 (A) in GCSE Computer Science and a Level 2 Distinction Star in Travel and Tourism 👨‍✈️